artshishkin/art-matt-java-performance/benchmarking-jmh/README.md

 $ cd jmh/
 $ mvn clean verify
 ```

 ##### Step 3.
 Running the benchmarks.

-After the build is done, you will get the self-contained executable JAR, which holds your benchmark, and all essential JMH infrastructure code:
+After the build is done, you will get the self-contained executable JAR, which holds your benchmark, and all essential
+JMH infrastructure code:

 ```shell
 $ java -jar target/benchmarks.jar
 ```

+#### 92. Using different benchmark modes

+- `java -jar target/benchmarks.jar -h` - view all options
+- `java -jar target/benchmarks.jar -bm avgt` - benchmark mode: AverageTime